 A couple weeks ago I mentioned my family’s tradition of eating Cajun Shrimp on Christmas Eve, which several people asked about, so I thought I’d share the recipe just in time for the holiday.

-Actually, eating Cajun Shrimp was a part-time tradition for many years because every other year growing up my family and I would travel to Ohio, where the majority of my extended family lives, for Christmas.
+Actually, eating Cajun Shrimp was a part-time tradition for many years because every other year growing up my family and I would travel to Ohio, where our extended family lives, for Christmas.
 My Grandpa was Slovak and his family’s tradition was to serve only white food on Christmas Eve, then a bright and colorful feast on Christmas day.

-What did this all-white dinner look like, you might be wondering?
+What did this all-white dinner look like?
 Mashed potatoes, bread, and white fish.
 Specifically perch.
 I can still taste that perch to this day and, well, let’s just say I wish I didn’t.
 Loved the sentiment behind the meal, but the intensely fishy flavor?
 Not so much.

-While celebrating Christmas at home every other year with just the five of us was bittersweet – it was nice not having to drive 12 hours, but we missed our Grandparents, aunts, uncles and cousins dearly – there was one very large perk: my Mom replaced perch with shrimp baked in salty, spicy Cajun butter for Christmas Eve dinner.
+While celebrating Christmas at home every other year with just the five of us was bittersweet, there was one very large perk: my Mom replaced perch with shrimp baked in savory, spicy Cajun butter for Christmas Eve dinner.
 Nobody was upset about that swap!

 Now, clearly this shrimp isn’t white, thanks to a heavy dash of paprika in the Cajun seasoning, but we were willing to look the other way in the name of deliciousness.
 Plus the shrimp started out white, right?!
 We stuck with sourdough bread, though I’ve replaced it with Rice Pilaf to catch that delicious Cajun butter, and keep this dish completely gluten-free.